Here are the amazing UWW Felllows and what they are doing during their fellowship. If you see them, go and say hello…they do really interesting stuff

 I completed a Masters of Public Health at the University of Alberta and studied integrative physiology and health sciences at Simon Fraser University.
 In the past, I worked at the BC Centre for Excellence in HIV/AIDS (BCCfE) on a community-based research study evaluating an integrative health care model for people living with HIV.
 Currently, my work at the Centre for Health Evaluation & Outcome Sciences (CHÉOS) focuses on examining the efficacy of integrative stepped care for youth experiencing barriers to mental health services.
 Relating closely to my previous work at the BCCfE, I’m also engaged in an overdose response project targeting hidden populations in British Columbia.
 Living close to the beach fuels my creativity- to relax, I enjoy painting while sipping tea from my treasured Bob Ross mug.

-I am a doctoral candidate in Social Work at the University of British Columbia.
+I am a PhD candidate in Social Work at the University of British Columbia.
 My doctoral dissertation is an institutional ethnography examining the discursive organization in children’s mental health and social services of mothers with experiences of interpersonal and structural violence.
 I am a registered social worker and I have worked in trauma therapy, family preservation counselling, and pediatric and adult mental health services.
-I am also an Evaluation Specialist at the Centre for Health Evaluation & Outcome Sciences (CHÉOS), with projects including a learning alliance on supporting families in substance use services and a principles-focused developmental evaluation of a mental health program.
+I am an Evaluation Specialist at the Centre for Health Evaluation & Outcome Sciences (CHÉOS), working on a principles-focused developmental evaluation of a hospital mental health program and a learning alliance for family caregivers in substance use services.

 I am a PhD candidate at McGill University in Epidemiology, with previous training in the fields of public health and mathematics.
 For my doctoral thesis project, I will develop a mathematical model of sexual HIV transmission among men who have sex with men (MSM) in Montreal and use that model to conduct an impact evaluation of Quebec’s pre-exposure prophylaxis (PrEP) program, which has been in place since 2013.
+To build my model, I will use multiple local data sources, including observational, clinical, and provincial surveillance data, to simulate the HIV epidemic in Montreal and assess the population-level impact of PrEP interventions on HIV transmission.
+When I am not too busy burying myself in methods, I invite over a few friends for good music, wine, and dinner.
 I am also a student trainee of the Engage study, working on a project to understand the use of combination HIV prevention among Montreal MSM.
 I am excited to continue combining my two previous fields of study – mathematics and infectious diseases – to keep on contributing to HIV research.
-When I am not too busy burying myself in methods, I invite over a few friends for good music, wine, and dinner!

 I am a doctoral candidate in public health at the University of Toronto Dalla Lana School of Public Health and a CIHR Research Scholar with a focus on how the intersection of public health, criminal justice and immigration systems impacts HIV criminalization, immigration and refugee laws, and HIV prevention and healthcare engagement among Black immigrants and refugees in Canada.
 I hold a Master of Science in Organizational Psychology and Development.
 I am involved with the African, Caribbean, and Black communities in Ontario as a researcher, activist, and community leader.
 I am also involved with the weSpeak research program which aims at strengthening partnerships and collaboration among ACB communities in response to HIV; promoting respectful, informed, community-based responses to HIV among ACB men and communities; building greater understanding about HIV and health; supporting ACB men’s involvement in community responses to HIV; building capacity for community-based HIV research and policy; and generating new ideas to overcome HIV-related challenges and address HIV among ACB communities in Ontario and elsewhere in Canada.